MarbleDevs/MC-begging/README.md

 Simple tool to spam for a rank.
 Should work on every Minecraft server.
 You will need to customise settings in the script.
 Works by simulating keypresses, so you wont go afk and the tab has to be in focus.

+## This is on most servers bannable.
+Use at own risk.

 ## Installation
 Clone the repo: